 In this article, we’ll discuss how updating your window frame with a fresh coat of paint could boost your home’s property value, as well as provide tips on how to get started—we want your windows to last as long as possible!

 Despite a smaller surface area, adding a fresh coat of paint to your window frame can take a long time depending on the window shape you have and their condition.

-Proper planning and preparation, choosing the right tools and paints, and using the right application techniques can give you better-looking and longer-lasting results.
-Here are some tips to help you with the process:
+Proper planning and preparation, choosing the right tools and paints, and using the right application techniques can give you a better-looking paint job and longer-lasting results.
+Here are some window painting tips to help you get started.

 The typical tools used when painting exterior window frames include:

 - Masking tape to protect the glass from paint.